U.S.-Russia Peer-to-Peer (P2P) Dialogue Program

-Quality of the Project Idea: Need for the project must be clearly annunciated and well supported.
+1. Quality of the Project Idea: Need for the project must be clearly defined and well-supported.
 All goals and activities must be concrete, relevant, realistic, and non-political in nature.

-Institutional Capacity: Implementers experience should be clearly linked to the topic of their proposed project.
+3. Institutional Capacity: Implementers’ experience should be clearly linked to the topic of their proposed project.
 Implementers must also demonstrate a clear capacity to successfully administer the funding and achieve all proposed objectives.

-All public and private organizations registered in the U.S. at the time of application are eligible for funding.
-This includes nonprofit and for-profit organizations, higher education institutions, schools, and other entities.
-Experience working directly with Russian partners in the past is not required for this funding opportunity.
+Public and private organizations registered in the U.S. or Russia at the time of application are eligible for funding, with the exception of for-profit organizations (LLC, C Corp, etc.).
+This includes nonprofit organizations, higher education institutions, schools, and other entities.
+Experience working directly with international partners in the past is not required for this funding opportunity.